How Common Are Mental Breakdowns During Therapy Sessions?

 Recommended Insights:

-A therapist attentively listens to a woman in a therapy office with a view of Denver in the background.
+A therapist attentively listening to a woman in a bright, cozy therapy room with ocean and palm trees visible through the window.

-A female therapist attentively listening to a woman in a cozy therapy room with a view of Seattle skyline and Mount Rainier.
+A therapist and a woman having a supportive conversation in a bright therapy office with a view of the San Diego coastline.

-Therapists for Miscarriage in Seattle, WA: 8 Trusted Options for Compassionate Support
+Therapists for Miscarriage in San Diego, CA: 8 Trusted Experts for Compassionate Support

 About the author